 This package creates JSON logs, as shown in the following image:

 It is very important to monitor events occurring in an application, and one of the most recommended ways is to use logging.
 Without keeping track of what's happening in your application and how the users are utilizing it, you will never be able to identify performance bottlenecks.
 There is a saying that you can only improve what you can measure.
 If you are unable to improve your system, you will lose customers over time.
 Therefore, it is recommended to use logging in your applications.
+Python logging is approachable and useful, so why not give it a shot today?

 If you are looking for a robust, cloud-based system for real-time monitoring, error tracking, and exception-catching, you might love Honeybadger.
 You can use it with any framework or language, including Python, Ruby, JavaScript, and PHP.